Honor 7X review: A contender for budget king

 One of the best parts about the 7X is the fingerprint sensor.
 Huawei's legendary speed and accuracy are present here on the 7X, though you will still find the Pixel 2 or OnePlus 5T to be a bit faster to wake up.
 Regardless, the difference is nigh indiscernible and I highly doubt anyone considering this phone would have room to complain about this particular aspect.
 I also really enjoyed the placement of the sensor, since it's feels much more natural.

-If you read the spec sheet, you'll have noticed that the 7X lacks 5GHz ac WiFi and USB-C. The latter is kind of understandable, but with 2018 upon us, it's disappointing to see MicroUSB nonetheless.
-While that might be a minor irritant to some, I think the thing that's more obvious to me is the WiFi.
+If you read the spec sheet, you'll have noticed that the 7X lacks NFC, 5GHz ac WiFi, and USB-C. The latter is kind of understandable, but with 2018 upon us, it's disappointing to see MicroUSB nonetheless.
+Not seeing NFC is no surprise at all on the U.S. version, since Huawei has done this before.
+While those might be minor irritants to some (I hardly use NFC, personally), I think the thing that's more obvious to me is the WiFi.
 Being relegated to 2.4GHz n is definitely noticeable, especially when downloading apps from the Play Store.
 I doubt many people interested in the 7X will care, so maybe Huawei was banking on that.

 Overall, the 7X looks and feels like a good, utilitarian phone.
 I'm astounded to see an 18:9 display on a phone in this price category, but the device's "wow" factor comes down to just that: it looks and feels nice considering how much is costs.
-My biggest gripe with the hardware (other than USB-C and the WiFi thing) is that, like the 6X before it, I am pretty sure that there is no oleophobic coating on the screen — within mere minutes of pulling the phone out of the box, the glass was covered in my fingerprints... gross.
+After asking around, it seems that Huawei added an oleophobic coating on the glass this time around.
+It's certainly a nice touch after the 6X.
 There are three colors available, the best of which being the blue.
 It's gorgeous and I want it; sadly, I got the plain black unit (sad panda).

 In terms of the display itself, I'd call it nothing special, but what I do like is that its resolution sits at full HD (1080p).
 The IPS panel is decent, though the colors feel a bit muted and soft — viewing angles are quite excellent, however.
 Outdoor brightness is actually pretty good, but I thought that the display remained a little too bright in the dark, even with the blue light filter active (perhaps that's just my eyes).
 I find nothing to dislike about the screen, but nothing to love, either.
 It does a fine job for watching videos, reading text, and playing games.